sampnorris/disco-coding-challenge/ReadMe.md

 ## Routing

 We've implemented `react-router-dom` to manage routing of this application, query params are use to manage pagination, and the ID of each artwork is used in the individual artwork route.
+I've also implemented the router state, to allow the user to breadcrumb back to the page they were up to on the Home route.

 ### API payload